 Faculty are considered employees of the university and like other employees, compensation is negotiated during the hiring process.
 Recommendations for tenure are considered independently from compensation.
 Faculty who are awarded tenure will have annual reappointment until voluntary resignation, retirement, removal for just cause, or layoff.
-Recommended Action:

 The department, college and Provost support the recommendations for tenure with hire.
-Authority for Board of Trustees Action:

-UCF 3.015(4)(a)5 - Promotion and Tenure of Tenured and Tenure-earning Faculty Committee Chair or Chair of the Board approval:
+UCF 3.015(4)(a)5 - Promotion and Tenure of Tenured and Tenure-earning Faculty